spiceai/docs/spiceaidocs/docs/components/data-connectors/mysql.md

 MySQL is an open-source relational database management system that uses structured query language (SQL) for managing and manipulating databases.

-The MySQL Data Connector enables federated SQL queries on data stored in MySQL databases.
+The MySQL Data Connector enables federated/accelerated SQL queries on data stored in MySQL databases.

 ```yaml
 datasets: